Liminal - “relating to a transitional stage” or “occupying a position at both sides of a boundary".

-This ongoing project is led by artist and creative producer Meadhbh McIlgorm and is an extension of her both personal research interests in that which is ephemeral and transient and her extensive experience in event and project management within the cultural sector.
-The 'between' spaces featured provide both the theme and the context for the artworks shown.
+This ongoing project is led and manged by artist and creative producer Meadhbh McIlgorm and is an extension of her both personal research interests in that which is ephemeral and her extensive experience in event and project management within the cultural sector.
+The 'between' spaces provide both the setting, theme and the context for the artworks shown.

 So far the project has focused on the alleyways (also known as entries) between Belfast city's terraced housing.
 These are ‘liminal’, transitional sites - their ownership and function is often unclear but they hold much potential for development.
 The pandemic has had a significant impact on our relationships with public space across the city.
 During lockdown we were forced into spending more time at home and these spaces became more important as an extension of our outdoor space and provided an important connection to neighbours and socially distancing visitors... across Belfast, a quiet 'alleyway revolution' was occurring and through this we met several partners interested in continuing the conversation.

 The Imagine Festival of Ideas and Politics got in touch and wondered if we'd be interested in producing something for the 2021 festival.
 With new partners 9ft in Common on board we came up with 'Limin-Alley' and project has grown significantly, to be less about an once off exhibition in an alternative location but rather about using art and design as a tool to encourage exploration and ideas for how these spaces could be better utilised across the city going forward.